 In Japanese society there are a lot of mandatory or recommended rules, rituals and ceremonies to observe.
 Practically all spheres of life in Japan are steeped in traditions.
 It is especially evident in communications between people.
 Aikido, as a Japanese martial art, is not an exception.
 There are several mandatory rules in Aikido which may seem somehow unusual for Europeans, but nevertheless they are necessary to observe at trainings.

 Here are some of them:

-- Entering and leaving the dojo, it is necessary to bow towards the place where the portrait of O-Sensei is.
+- Entering and leaving the dojo, it is necessary to bow.
 Aikido is a long and not an easy Way.
 With this bow you pay a tribute of respect to the place where you penetrate into the secrets of this martial art.

 - Food, smoking, and gum chewing are forbidden at trainings.
 You may drink mineral water.
 However, you must remember that drinking water during exercise lessens your current endurance.
 Therefore, we recommend drinking water only before or after but not during exercise.
 Be patient!

 - Before the training starts it is necessary for you to prepare yourself.
 For this purpose you should come to the dojo in advance (10-15 minutes earlier), to get well warmed-up.
 In this case, the probability of getting injured at the training decreases sharply.
 It is clear that in aikido it is necessary to learn aikido techniques and perform effectively with "cold" or unprepared muscles.
 But if you are a beginner and have not reached a certain skill level, it is better not to experiment.
 Take a few minutes for general physical exercise.